DimasDMM/live-timing-strategy/lts-pipeline/README.md

 ## Introduction

-Retrieves and analyses the data that comes from a live timing application.
+Pipelines to retrieve and analyse the data coming from the live timing.

 ## Setup for development